Articles in this section

 Required Permission Level: Reports and Dashboard Creator

-A common misconception in reporting on the "Dialed Number" field for inbound calls (or equivalently the "DID/DNIS" field), is that the "Dialed Number" represents the actual number a caller dialed from their phone.
+A common misconception when reporting on the Dialed Number field for inbound calls (also referred to as the DID/DNIS field) is that it represents the actual number a caller dialed from their phone.
+Understanding how DNIS mapping works in Mitel (ShoreTel) clarifies why this isn't necessarily true.

-DIDs are a special case of DNIS mapping where the format is constrained by the Mitel (ShoreTel) system.
-You define a base number that the received digits should complete, and Mitel (ShoreTel) will log the "Dialed Number" in a canonical format based on that number.
-DNIS mappings however are completely free-form and arbitrary.
+DIDs are a special case where the format is constrained by the Mitel system.
+You define a base number that received digits should complete, and Mitel logs the Dialed Number in a canonical format based on that number.
+DNIS mappings, however, are completely free-form and arbitrary.

 Questions or feedback?
 Please email us at support@brightmetrics.com.